nl4dv/nl4dv/README.md

 * Analytic tasks, and
 * Visualizations (Vega-Lite specifications)

-With this output, users can
+With this output, developers can
-  - Create Visualizations in Python using Natural Language, and/or
+  - Create visualizations in Python using natural language, and/or
-  - Add a Natural Language interface to your existing Visualization systems.
+  - Add a natural language interface to their existing visualization systems.

 ![NL4DV Overview](https://raw.githubusercontent.com/nl4dv/nl4dv/master/overview.png)

-## Setup Instructions, API Documentation, and Examples
+### Setup Instructions, API Documentation, and Examples
-These can all be found on [NL4DV's project website](https://nl4dv.github.io/nl4dv/).
+These can all be found on [NL4DV's project website](https://nl4dv.github.io/nl4dv/documentation.html).

 ### Credits
 NL4DV was created by